3dim-computational-imaging/3dim-website/content/authors/parker-liu/_index.md

 user_groups:
   - Ph.D.
 Students
 ---
-James Taylor is a first-year PhD student in the Wyant College of Optical Sciences at the University of Arizona.
-He received bachelor’s degrees in Physics and Economics from Vanderbilt University in 2021.
-He worked for 4D technology, a subsidiary of Onto Innovation, as part of a team building a dual-wavelength interferometer system to measure rougher surfaces with a higher effective wavelength.
-His current research interests include optical metrology and computational imaging.
+Parker Liu is a doctoral candidate in Optical Sciences at the University of Arizona.
+His current research is in Synthetic Wave Imaging related application such as endoscopy using imaging through fiber.
+Previously he worked on various projects including holography, near-to-eye display, multi-perspective 3D Display, Digital Micromirror Devices, and optical and lens designs.
+He received his MS in Optical Science in 2022 and his BS in Optical Engineering in 2020, both from the University of Arizona.